-We are two partners from different hemispheres with different upbringings, careers, and life-experiences.
+We are two partners from different hemispheres with different upbringings, careers, and life experiences.
 We were brought to collaboration by a binding passion for bicycling and a shared philosophy of vintage bicycles.
-While we all have our personal worlds, with our own goals, fascinations, and hobbies, we intend to present with our website the world of vintage bicycling so that we can interact on common ground.
+While we all have our worlds, with our own goals, fascinations, and hobbies, we intend to present with our website the world of vintage bicycling so that we can interact on common ground.

-As life orbits around you, we graciously welcome you to forgot your worries and explore the world of vintage bicycling as we’ve worked hard to present, and we hope you might be inclined to interact with us and provide a part of your own world, so that we can come together for the common purpose of enjoying the beauty and simplicity of vintage bicycling.
+As life orbits around you, we graciously welcome you to forget your worries and explore the world of vintage bicycling as we’ve worked hard to present.
+We hope you might be inclined to interact with us and provide a part of your world so that we can come together for the common purpose of enjoying the beauty and simplicity of vintage bicycling.

 Now, here’s a little bit about us:

 I can divide the story of my love affair with bicycles into three chapters.

 At the age of 4 I got my first three wheels bicycle from my parents.
 At that time I could not know that it was just the beginning of a life time experience.
 I have a very clear image of me riding on my childhood bicycles in these early days of mine.